middletond/dmco/_posts/2018-10-16-can-artists-be-engineers.md

 Formidable contrasts, however, *must* exist.
 I hang out with both artists and engineers and this just seems... axiomatic.
 Plus, without such contrasts I have no good way to explain my own lengthy and often [wince-worthy transition][1] from one to the other.

 First the low hanging fruit.
 While there *are* actual technical problems in music (guitar amplifier doesn't work, etc), the real problems to solve are aesthetic.
-This means, how do you adjust things to make something feel more fragile, more aggressive, more like snow falling in a big city at night?
+This means, how do you adjust things to make something feel more fragile, more aggressive, more like, oh I dunno, snow falling in a big city at night?
 Why does this one line of a vocal performance "work" while this other one does not?

 To deal with these kinds of problems, you have to deal with the *gestalt*, the totality, the simultaneity of things.
 One takes in all aspects at once, makes subtle iterative movements toward the desired effect, and observes how those movements ripple outward to affect the whole.
 You take a bunch of linear elements, stack them all on top of each other, zoom waaaay out and judge the effect.
 In other words, your goal is to "make a good forest."